mikelcaz/yagnislang/_posts/2019-05-08-alt-syntax.md

 ## Meaningful indentation, colon character repurposed

-Well, at least without the help of square brackets:
+Well, at least without the help of curly brackets:

 ```
 block :